-At the Back Institute, we perform the most advanced non traumatic procedures available with the most technologically advanced surgery tools and equipment.
-Some of our technology is only available at the Back Institute.
+At the Back Institute, we perform the best non-traumatic procedures available using the most advanced tools and equipment.
+Some of our technology is only available here.

-With a Non-Traumatic Discectomy at the Back Institute, there is no cutting, no bleeding and no scarring.
+There is no cutting, bleeding or scarring.
 Patients are left with only a dot opening that is covered with a band aid.

-Our surgery center has the highest level of certification.
-From all aspects of surgery, the Back Institute is the safest and most advanced center for Non-Traumatic Surgery anywhere in the world.
+Our surgery center has the highest level of certification, the safest center for Non-Traumatic Surgery anywhere in the world.

 Why don't more surgeons around the country perform Non-Traumatic Discectomy?

-The advancements in proprietary equipment and totally non-traumatic techniques that the Back Institute has made over the last 20 years make us the leader in performing Non-Traumatic Spine Procedures.
-Many surgeons around the country, even in the biggest centers, claim to do minimally invasive spine surgery when the fact is they are just beginning to learn how to do it.
+The advancements in proprietary equipment and non-traumatic techniques that the Back Institute has made over the last 20 years make us the leader in performing Non-Traumatic Spine Procedures.
+While many surgeons around the country, even in the biggest centers, claim to do minimally invasive spine surgery, the reality is that they are just beginning to learn how to do it.

 The problem is that the words "minimally invasive" are too vague and have lost their meaning.
-Today, surgeons around the country are using smaller openings in their procedures, but they are missing the point to optimal "minimally invasive," which is not to cut muscle, not to cut and remove bone, not to cause scarring, and not to alter the normal anatomy of the spine to get to the problem disc area.
+Although surgeons around the country are using smaller openings in their procedure, they are still cutting muscle and removing bone, causing scarring and altering normal anatomy as they access the problem disc area.

-Spine centers around the country rely on clever marketing and catchy words like "laser" to attract patients, but they are missing the experience, expertise, credentials and technology to do a truly optimal Non-Traumatic Procedure.
+Spine centers around the country rely on clever marketing and catchy words like "laser" to attract patients.
+They lack the experience, expertise, credentials, and technology to do a truly optimal Non-Traumatic Procedure.